 Nara is one of the most beautiful and unique cities in the world.
 This is mostly down to its major tourist attraction – deer park where these animals freely approach humans for food.

 However, there’s much more to Nara than just deers: Tōdai-ji, Kōfuku-ji, Kasuga Shrine, and Nara National Museum.
-For the best experience join a walking tour of Nara.
+You can follow this guide or join a tour of Nara.

 That’s probably the most memorable part of the Nara experience, feeding and running away from deer.
 They are generally neutral to your presence.
 Until you buy snacks designed just for them (there are sellers everywhere, and the snacks are inexpensive).
 Once you purchase a portion of their waffles, the get pretty crazy.
 In no time you’re surrounded by deer who lightly bite your clothes to draw attention and get some food.
 Males are the exception though, they may actually fight you to get what they want, nothing dangerous, but scary.